terceiro/auto-apt-proxy/README.md

 variable to any non-empty string. `AUTO_APT_PROXY_AVAHI_NAME` does not change which proxy is used if multiple mDNS provided proxies are available.

+# PRECEDENCE BETWEEN MULTIPLE POSSIBLE PROXIES

+**auto-apt-proxy** will look for possible proxies in the following order:

+- A locally running proxy on 127.0.0.1
+- A locally running proxy on other local addresses
+- A proxy running on the `apt-proxy` on DNS or local hostname resolution (`/etc/hosts`).
+- A proxy on the network default gateway
+- A proxy running in the host and port declared in the `_apt_proxy_` SRV DNS record
+- A proxy running and announced via mDNS (avahi).

 # CACHING

 By default, auto-apt-proxy will cache its results for 60 seconds.